Manifold Approximation by Moving Least-Squares Projection (MMLS)

 The projection $P_m(r)$ is then defined as:

-\begin{remark} The weighted least-squares approximation is invariant to the choice of an orthonormal basis of $\RR^d$ \end{remark}
+\begin{remark} The weighted least-squares approximation is invariant to the choice of an orthonormal basis of $\RR^d$. \end{remark}

-\begin{remark} In fact, considering each coordinate polynomial $g_k(x)$ separately we see that for all $1 \leq k \leq n$ we obtain the same system of least-squares just with different r.h.s.
+\begin{remark} In fact we could have defined the second step as an approximation of a function $f:H\simeq \RR^d\rightarrow H^\perp\simeq\RR^{n-d}$.
+Nevertheless, this would yield the exact same approximating object and the computational redundancy is negligible in the setting where $d\ll n$. \end{remark} \begin{remark} In fact, considering each coordinate polynomial $g_k(x)$ separately we see that for all $1 \leq k \leq n$ we obtain the same system of least-squares just with different r.h.s.
 In other words, there is a need to invert (or factorize) the least-squares matrix only once!
 This fact is important for an efficient application of the implementation for high dimension $n$. \end{remark}